OceanGenomics/mudskipper/README.md

 ## Limitations
 `mudskipper` is still in early stages of development with lots of room for improvements.
 So far, `mudskipper` has been tested only for the purpose of transcript quantification.
 Currently, it has the following known limitations:
+- Chimeric alignments are not reported.
+That means for now a projected alignment is reported only if all its segments fall on the same target.
 - It only reports projected alignments that are fully contained in a transcript.
 In other words, it currenlty does not report any overhanging alignments. [[#10](/../../issues/10)]
-- Currently, some fields and optional tags of the output BAM might not be properly updated. [[#13](/../../issues/13)]
+- Some fields and optional tags of the output BAM might not be properly updated. [[#13](/../../issues/13)]
 - For single-cell samples, it drops alignment of reads that have `N` in their barcode. [[#15](/../../issues/15)]

 Bug reports and suggestions are warmly welcomed.